fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

 To transfer money between accounts with the same currency:

 <details>
-  <summary>Do an interactive video walk through of an internal transfer</summary>
+  <summary>Do an interactive video walkthrough of an internal transfer</summary>

     <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
     <iframe